tharikasankar/Norm-of-a-matrix/README.md

 # 2-Norm of a Matrix
 '''
 Program to find 2-norm of a matrix.
-Developed by:SRINIDHI SENTHIL
+Developed by:Tharika S
-RegisterNumber: 22001408
+RegisterNumber: 212222230159
 '''
 import numpy as np
 array=np.array(eval(input()))